-Overall, we can see that the ``reduced'' pool results in not only better forecasting performance but also the selection of simpler models.
+Overall, the ``reduced'' pool results in not only better performance but also the selection of simpler models.

 The respective results for the ARIMA pools of models are reported in Table \ref{tab:featuresselectedARIMA}.
 We present the percentage of times that the selected models in the pool with maximum order $K$ differ from the previous pool ($K-1$) in terms of the order of $p$, $q$, $P$, $Q$, or any of the above.
-We observe that the percentage of times that a model changes in the yearly frequency quickly drops to less that 5\%.
-Going beyond $K=3$ would only result in a different model in a very small percentage of cases, while significantly increasing the computational cost.
-Even if the percentage of times that a model changes increases for the quarterly frequency, we still see infrequent changes for $K \geq 6$.
-The largest differences are recorded for the monthly data.
-This suggest that in higher frequencies there is more scope to explore higher-degree models.
+The percentage of changes for a model reduces from 77.4\% for $K=2$ to 32.3\% for $K=8$.
+This suggests the possibility of finding a better model decreases as $K$ (and computational time) increases.